winglang/wing/docs/docs/04-standard-library/cloud/queue.md

 - *Type:* <a href="#@winglang/sdk.cloud.Queue">Queue</a>

-Queue to receive the unsuccesfully messages.
+Queue to receive messages that failed processing.

 ---